-D. Polyethylene Pipe.
+D. Polyethylene pipe.

-- 1. Flexible swing joints shall be thick-walled with a minimum pressure rating of 75 psi (517 kPa) in accordance with ASTM D 2239. - 2.
-Low pressure polyethylene pipe for micro-irrigation systems shall conform with ASAE S-435. - 3.
+- 1. Flexible swing joints shall be thick-walled with a minimum pressure rating of 75 psi (517 kPa) in accordance with ASTM D2239. - 2.
+Low pressure polyethylene pipe for microirrigation systems shall conform with ASAE S-435. - 3.
 Use fittings manufactured specifically for the type and dimensions of polyethylene pipe used.

-E. Sprinklers, Spray Heads, and Emitters.
+E. Sprinklers, spray heads, and emitters.

 - 1. Select units and nozzles in accordance with the size of the area and the type of plant material being irrigated.
 Sprinklers must fit the area they are intended to water without excessive overspray onto anything but the lot individual landscaped surface.
-Intentional direct spray onto walkways, buildings, electrical equipment, roadways, and drives is prohibited.
+Intentional direct spray onto walkways, buildings, roadways, and drives is prohibited.
 All sprinklers used with effluent water systems shall be designated for non-potable use by either label or by the industry standard color purple. - 2.
 Use equipment that is protected from contamination and damage by use of seals, screens, and springs where site conditions present a potential for damage. - 3.
 Support riser-mounted sprinklers to minimize movement of the riser resulting from the action of the sprinkler. - 4.
-Swing joints, either flexible or ridged, shall be constructed to provide a leak-free connection between the sprinkler and lateral pipeline to allow movement in any direction and to prevent equipment damage.
+Swing joints, either flexible or rigid, shall be constructed to provide a leak-free connection between the sprinkler and lateral pipeline to allow movement in any direction and to prevent equipment damage. - 5.
+Check valves shall be installed on any sprinkler where low point drainage occurs. - 6.
+All tubing shall be installed under ground cover using staples at close enough intervals (24 to 36 inches) to secure the tubing and prevent it from moving through the mulch bed.